jxmoore/powershellScripts/ReadMe.md

    write-host "Bye"
    ```
    If for whatever reason it bothers you, then by all means remove it.
 It will have no impact on the script unless the commands are on one line.
+5. You will see some CI/CD specific commands or references from time to time.
+That may be something like `%TEAMCITY.BULD...%` or `write-highlight "..."`.
+This is because some of the scripts were written for a CI/CD pipeline.
+If they are within the script i have likely (_or will try to_) include comments as to what they are and where they come from.

 #### I see errors!
 Please put in a pull request or ping me and let me know, as i said, the state of these is all over the place.
 I have tried to correct the obvious issues as i have moved them over but Im bound to miss something at some point.